John Howe Peyton: Career

 By 1810, John Peyton had moved to Augusta County, Virginia, where in 1811 he bought land about a mile west of town that he developed into his Montgomery Hall plantation residence.
 Peyton may have moved westward because a relative, Henry J. Peyton, had moved there in 1796, had become clerk of that Chancery Court in 1802, and was experiencing health issues that led to his death in 1814.
 Alternately, Peyton initially was appointed as assistant prosecutor by the Augusta circuit court in 1809, and in 1812 won election to formally succeed the county's long-term Commonwealth attorney, Chapman Johnson.

 Peyton owned (and paid personal property tax on) slaves in Prince William County while he lived in Dumfries, although he did not own land there (only land in Stafford County he had inherited from his father).
 Upon moving to Staunton, he reported to the census-taker in 1810 he owned six slaves.
 Two decades19 slaves in 1830 (including four boys and four girls ten years old or younger), and 20 slaves in the final census of his lifetime, in 1840 (including 5 boys and 3 girls 10 years old or younger).

 Peyton served as Augusta County's Commonwealth's attorney (prosecutor) for decades before his service in the Virginia Senate.
 In 1820 Peyton declined to become the Whig candidate for Congress, and also declined the offer of a judgeship in 1824.
 Voters in Augusta and nearby Rockbridge Counties elected him to the Virginia Senate in 1839 (where he replaced multi-term veteran David W. Patteson) and re-elected him until his death, when Samuel McD Moore filled the remainder of his term.
-Some sources believe Peyton resigned from the legislature in 1844 or 1845 citing injuries incurred falling from his horse.
+Some sources state Peyton resigned from the legislature in 1844 or 1845 citing injuries incurred falling from his horse.

 Peyton was also active in the Episcopal Church, which had declined in Virginia after the new state disestablished it (stopped state support).
 Peyton was one of the signatories of a letter to Bishop James Madison urging his consecration of a local Methodist minister, who became rector of Trinity Episcopal Church in Staunton (1811-1818).
 Peyton also served for a decade as chairman of the board of the Western Virginia Lunatic Asylum, as well as on the Board of Visitors for the U.S. Military Academy in 1840.